WEDDING PHOTOGRAPHY AT THE GARRISON | HUDSON VALLEY, NY

 WEDDING COUPLE PORTRAIT TAKEN AT THE BRIARCLIFF MANOR

-As a wedding photographer, I find that creating a sense of calm and flexibility lends to the best wedding day photos.
+As a wedding photographer in the Hudson Valley, I find that creating a sense of calm and flexibility lends to the best wedding day photos.
 Whatever worries you may have, my job is to address them both before and during your wedding so you can experience your wedding day to the fullest.

 A majority of people have some sort of anxiety about being in front of the camera.
 Most of my subjects worry about the way they look and/or having wedding photos that are stiff and overly posed.
 I understand and a good wedding photographer can help.